Now, more than ever before, learning how to boost your immune system must literally become a way of life.

 Here at Edible Health we are passionate about and care deeply for the overall well-being and vitality of our extended family - and that includes you!

 And when it comes to staying healthy and avoiding sickness, the very best thing we can all do is look after our immune systems.

 So we’ve curated this handy general resource.
 We hope this will serve to give you a better understanding of:

 - What our immune system is and how it works;

-- Factors that can weaken our system;
+- Factors that can contribute to a weak immune system;

 - How to boost your immune system.
-In other words, what we can all do to improve our resilience, health and wellbeing including the foods, supplements, vitamins we consume, the exercise we do, and more.
+In other words, what we can all do to improve our resilience, health and well-being including the foods, supplements, vitamins we consume, the exercise we do, and more.

 Please remember, however, that this information does not form medical advice.
 If you believe you have low immunity levels, please consult your medical professional.